OUR TEAM

 Richard “Rick” Ecker

-He later worked as a government contractor, managing an Air Force Public Affairs contract supporting Headquarters, U.S. Air Force, and the Public Affairs Office at the Defense Threat Reduction Agency.
-Rick retired as the Director of Community Outreach for the Chairman of the Joint Chiefs of Staff after more than 13 years of service.
-Throughout his career, he has been a leading advocate for veteran issues.
-At a national level, he gained valuable insights and frequently supported various organizations dedicated to supporting veterans.
-From fighting homelessness to ensuring veterans can stay in their homes, he has witnessed firsthand the challenges veterans face today.
+Rick later continued his federal service as a government contractor, managing a major Air Force Public Affairs contract supporting Headquarters, U.S. Air Force, as well as the Public Affairs Office at the Defense Threat Reduction Agency.
+He ultimately retired as the Director of Community Outreach for the Chairman of the Joint Chiefs of Staff, after more than 13 years in that role, where he served as a senior advisor and liaison to nonprofit, corporate, and civic organizations nationwide.

 ALLEN GEORGE